proba-ai/proba-sdk-android/README.md

 Kotlin:
 ```
+AppboosterSdk.Builder(context)
+        //...
-sdk.showDebugLogs = true // false by default, to print all debugging info in the console
+        .isInDevMode(true) false by default, to print all debugging info in the console
+        //...

 val duration = sdk.lastOperationDurationMillis // the duration of the last operation in milliseconds
 ```

 Java:
 ```
+AppboosterSdk.Builder(context)
+        //...
-sdk.setShowDebugLogs(true); // false by default, to print all debugging info in the console
+        .isInDevMode(true) false by default, to print all debugging info in the console
+        //...

 long duration = sdk.getLastOperationDurationMillis();
 ```